EVERY PICTURE TELLS A STORY

 Sussex Engineman:

-The Hubert Hobden Memoirs Volume One: 1913-1935 is published by Buggleskelly Books.
+The Hubert Hobden Memoirs Volume One: 1913-1935 is published by Buggleskelly

 For further information please send an e-mail to; buggleskellybooks@hotmail.com

-A full range of publications can be seen at the Facebook page; Buggleskelly Books Railway Publisher.
+A full range of publications can be seen at the Facebook page; Buggleskelly Books

-LOCOMOTIVE JOURNAL FEBRUARY 1923
+FEBRUARY 1923

 EASTBOURNE BRANCH

 May I a small space in our valuable journal, owing to a little difficulty having arisen between our members at St. Leonard’s and Eastbourne Depots re the Seniority and Promotion question.
 It was decided that an open meeting should take place on Sunday, December 17th.
 The meeting duly took place, and, to make it a greater success, our worthy Organiser, Bro Barton Wild, paid us a visit, and all members present greatly appreciated his remarks.
 There was a good attendance, but we should have liked to have seen a few more of our St. Leonard’s members present.
 The case was explained to them by our Organiser, and although no decision could take place, it is hoped that the matter will be settled at an early date.
-Another item that was greatly appreciated by our members was the “Modification of our Terms of Service,” explained in detail by Bro. wild.
+Another item that was greatly appreciated by our members was the “Modification of our Terms of Service,” explained in detail by Bro.
+Wild.
 Our members fully realised the effect that the new programme would have if brought into operation, and joined unanimously with our Organiser’s remarks:- “We can afford to lose nothing.”
 A vote of thanks was passed to Bro.
 Wild for the fine address given, and the meeting broke up after nearly three hours’ discussion on various subjects.
 “Fight against slavery,” and “Be prepared” is the motto of

 “EASTBOURNIAN”

-LOCOMOTIVE JOURNAL JANUARY 1924
+JANUARY 1924

 EASTBOURNE BRANCH